la2050/archive/_projects/2015/getting-la-students-to-graduate-educating-the-whole-child.md

     representatives, and professionals working in the nonprofit and academic fields.
 The work of all of these organizations will be independently funded by their own 501(c)3 fundraising efforts.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    CISLA’s program in total will cost approximately $3 million dollars.
-This includes overhead and administrative costs, as well as the program costs for personnel, supplies, field trips, and incentive materials.
-If this grant is awarded, CISLA will fund the rest of its work through a variety of foundation grants (about 25-30% of its budget), government grants (10%), special events (25%), and individual contributions (35%).
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "All $100,000 will be used for personnel salaries for our trained Site Coordinators, ensuring that they are able to remain on campus full-time to support the needs of students.
-We will allocate the grant monies as follows:\r\n\r\n$25,000 x 4 Site Coordinators FTE (partial salaries)\r\n\r\nAll grant monies will be used directly for this purpose and will not be reallocated by the organization."
   How do you plan to scale the success of your proposal?: >-
     If this proposal is successful, CISLA will scale its success by dedicating resources to spreading the word about our work and diversifying our funding